-Trump says tariffs on Mexico will stem illegal immigration
+White House: Trump ‘deadly serious” about Mexico tariffs

+“So, there’s no specific target, there’s no specific percent, but things have to get better,” Mulvaney said.
+“They have to get dramatically better and they have to get better quickly.”

+He said the idea is to work with the Mexican government “to make sure that things did get better.”

-WASHINGTON (AP) — President Donald Trump claims Mexico has taken advantage of the United States for decades but that the abuse will end when he slaps tariffs on Mexican imports next week in a dispute over illegal immigration.
+Trump claims Mexico has taken advantage of the United States for decades but that the abuse will end when he slaps tariffs on Mexican imports next week in a dispute over illegal immigration.

 Trump tweeted Sunday: “America has had enough.”